Featured image from Querelle

 Legendary Weapons of China (1982)

-Watch this in Cantonese with subtitles.
+Watch this with original audio with subtitles.
 This is one of Lau Kar-leung’s most significant 80’s films.
 It’s ridiculous and the narrative is sort of garbled and hard to follow, but the action choreography is great and it’s really fun to cycle through all the legendary weapons one by one (I think there are 18?).

 Knock Knock (2015)